junli-lj/Grass/README.md

 Details of the work can be found [here](http://kevinkaixu.net/projects/grass.html).

+A PyTorch implementation (currently with only the VAE part) is available at: https://github.com/kevin-kaixu/grass_pytorch.

 ## Citation

 If you find our work useful in your research, please consider citing: